wix-incubator/wix-cli-docs/guides/example/page_functionality_wix_sdk.md

 To work with the Wix apps on a user's site, we use the [Wix SDK](https://dev.wix.com/api/sdk/sdk-setup:-wix-apps/set-up-the-wix-sdk).

+## Permissions

+Before getting started making calls to the SDK, you need to request the proper [permissions](../framework/working_with_wix_apis.md#api-permissions).

+You can find out which permissions your app needs by checking the API reference for the functions your call.
+Our app queries store products, so it needs the **Read Products** permission.

+You add permissions to your app in the [Developers Center](https://dev.wix.com/) by selecting your app and then going to the **Permissions** tab.

 ## Get products

-First, our app needs to get a list of products from the site's store.
+After setting up permissions, our app can get a list of products from the site's store.

 We start by importing and installing the following: